 The probable undeveloped reserves relate solely to the Aurora South leases.
 The leases have conditional regulatory approvals in place and a relatively high drill density.
-The timing and the development basis will be driven by Syncrude Participant approval, market expectations for light/heavy oil price differentials, upgrader demand and the productive capacity associated with currently developed mine areas including the impact the proposed development of the resources relating to the MLX Project may have.
+The timing and the development basis will be driven by Syncrude Participant approval, market expectations for light/heavy oil price differentials, upgrader demand and the productive capacity associated with currently developed mine areas including the impact of the proposed development of the resources relating to the MLX Project.
 The Aurora South leases are classified as probable rather than proved in view of the significance of the associated development capital, the uncertainty that major capital spending will commence within the next several years, the development assumption that Aurora South will be needed to sustain bitumen feed to the upgrader to produce SCO and the requirement for Syncrude Participants approval.
+If the MLX Project is approved, it is likely that the MLX Project would begin development late this decade and the development of Aurora South would be deferred.
+If the development of Aurora South were deferred, its probable reserves would likely be reclassified as contingent resources and the contingent resources indicated for the MLX Project would likely be reclassified as probable reserves.